 Wellington Kitch performed at Coventry Locarno with "The Pink Floyd" who had just released their second single titled 'See Emily Play'.
 They also played at The Steering Wheel Club in West Bromwich on the same bill as The Spencer Davis Group and Cream.
 While performing in Newcastle at the legendary "Club a Gogo", a young fan Les Gilfilan who later became roadie for The Montanas remembered; "I saw them twice at the club and had a chat with them.
 Fantastic!
 I'm sure they had a female on vocals, and they had time to talk to a young Geordie lad on one of his first visits to the club."

-By 1968 baritone sax player John Barry had left, guitarist Vernon Perriera came in and the band was ready for a return to Germany, this time a tour of Berlin.
+By 1968 baritone sax player John Barry had left, guitarist/vocalist Vernon Perriera (from the Band of Joy) came in and the band was ready for a return to Germany, this time a tour of Berlin.
 The band were also now playing semi-resident at The Cedar Club in Birmingham as "The Cedar Set" as well as continuing to tour under their own name.

 The Wellington Kitch Jump Band went over to Zurich for a month where they performed at The Hirschen Hotel.
 Charlie Grima said; "Loads of English bands played there.
 A blues outfit Breakthru, all pals of mine with their lead singer Gary Aflalo who was responsible for getting me into acting, and Earth who later became Black Sabbath."